Liquid Shadows

 200cm x 130cm (78″ x 51″)

-includes UK delivery
+includes UK delivery and hanging

 There’s an inherent danger in overdoing an abstract artwork.
 Too much and it becomes unbalanced and difficult to look at; too little effort and the painting shrinks back in to its own shell.